[[caption-width-right:330: Heaven on Earth]]

 Mauritius is a tiny island nation off the east coast of Africa.
 Famous for its unspoiled beaches combined with the tropical weather and natural inland beauty, hence Mark Twain's quote above.
 It is also considered to have one of the best economies in Africa Ė international metrics often label it the richest country in Africa; it's one of the only ones in the region with a per capita income classified as "upper-high".
 Because of its recent human colonization, the country is incredibly cosmopolitan with Indians, Africans, Europeans, and Chinese making up shares of the population.
 Pluralism is also the rule for the country's politics and affairs; the current Government, for example, features a (Sunni) Muslim as President, a Catholic as Vice-President, and a Hindu as Prime Minister.
 It has no permanent army and thanks to British and French legacy, it has both English and French as official languages.

 The Dutch, even though they didnít stay for long, left two indelible marks on the country.
 The first of them was the sugar cane, which continues to be the countryís main export.
-The second was the complete annihilation of one of its natural residents, a bird all people know very well from the media, even though nobody has seen one -- the [[http://en.wikipedia.org/wiki/Dodo dodo]].
+The second was the complete annihilation of one of its natural residents, a bird all people know very well from the media, even though nobody has seen one Ė [[http://en.wikipedia.org/wiki/Dodo the dodo.]]
 This bird, endemic to Mauritius, was big, heavy, incapable of flying, and didnít appear to be too smart, so the Dutch named it "dodo", referring to its simpleton attitude.
 Given its natural dopey-ness, they didnít take too long to hunt it to complete extinction.
 That didnít stop the bird from [[VindicatedByHistory reaching memetic status]], of course, and since then it has appeared everywhere, including ''Literature/AliceInWonderland'' and the ''WesternAnimation/LooneyTunes'', among others; it even appears in the coat of arms of the country.
 A huge achievement for a bird that seems dumber than a turkey.